peterkracik/scss-best-practice/README.md

 }
 ```

 **One more thing - I use very rarely empty lines.
-It's not about gaigning of file size, just to keep the file visually clean.**
+It's not about gaining on file size, just to keep the file visualy clean.**

 ### 4. DON'T change item's children properties, DO change item's properties based on its parent